titanxl888/BuddyLine/README.md

 - The application does not collect any user data
 - Recommended to use environment variables for sensitive information (production)

-## 🤝 Contributing

-Issues and Pull Requests are welcome!

-1. Fork this repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.